 Varying in focus, Maine’s legislative bills have sometimes supported different goals.
-The lack of a consistent approach may be one reason Maine didn’t achieve success until the 129th legislature with LD 1313, the Maine Death with Dignity Act.
+The lack of a consistent approach or message may be one reason Maine didn’t achieve success until the 129th legislature with LD 1313, the Maine Death with Dignity Act.

 The process would have become operative “when it is communicated to the attending physician and the declarant is determined by the attending physician to be in a terminal condition or persistent vegetative state as defined in section 5-701 and no longer able to make or communicate decisions regarding administration of life-sustaining treatment.”

-1995: LD 748
+1995: LD 748 117th Maine Legislature

 Sponsored by Representative Joseph Brooks of Winterport.
 If enacted, LD 916, An Act to Allow Physician-assisted Deaths for the Terminally Ill, would have allowed qualified terminally ill patients to use a legal process to request life-ending medication to use at a time and place of their choosing.
 This bill was modeled on the Oregon Death with Dignity Act.

 One week after Vermont passed Act 39, Maine’s LD 1065 overwhelmingly failed the House (43-95) and did not advance to the Senate.

-2017: LD 347
+2017: LD 347 128th Maine Legislature

-2019: LD 1313
+2019: LD 1313 129th Maine Legislature

 Sponsored by Representative Patty Hymanson (D), York, a retired neurologist, LD 1313, An Act to Enact the Maine Death with Dignity Act, included a number of additional safe-guards.
 The bill enhanced Senator Katz’s previous efforts and sent a clear, consistent message regarding Maine’s readiness for a Death with Dignity law.
-With the LD 1313 passage, Maine joins Oregon, Washington, Vermont, California, Colorado, Washington DC, Hawa’ii, and New Jersey as the 10th U. S. jurisdiction with a law, and the 10th jurisdiction recognizing end of life liberty for competent, terminally ill adults who qualify (Montana protects patient rights by state constitution.).
+When LD 1313 passed, Maine joined Oregon, Washington, Vermont, California, Colorado, Washington DC, Hawai’i, and New Jersey as the 9th U. S. jurisdiction with a law, and the 10th jurisdiction recognizing end of life liberty for capable, terminally ill adults who qualify (Montana protects patient rights by state constitution.).
 Senate Roll Call and House Roll Call.

-The Referendum Effort
+The Referendum Effort of 2018 – 2019

 The Legislature Effort